Can I claim workers' compensation or damages if physically assaulted at work or on my way to or from work?

-If you are injured in the course of your work, whether it is by way of an assault or otherwise, you are entitled to claim workers’ compensation for you work injury.
+If you are injured in the course of your work, whether it is by way of an assault or otherwise, you may be able to claim workers’ compensation for your work injury.

 In some limited cases, employers fund workers’ compensation claims internally and are called ‘self-insurers’.

 Find out more using our Compensation For Assault Calculator.